 A manufacturer specific ID if available for the new set can be used, following which a PLMN-assigned ID may be provided by the network as described in A2 above; or

-The currently used UE capability ID and a delta set can be used, following which a new PLMN-assigned ID may be provided by the network; or
+The currently used UE capability ID and a delta set can be used, following which a new PLMN-assigned ID may be provided by the network (Note the use of a delta set is subject to its feasibility being confirmed by RAN2); or

 The new set would be provided explicitly by the UE following which a new PLMN-assigned ID may be provided by the network.

 If the UE has an applicable PLMN-assigned ID for the new set, the UE starts using it.

+Whether for a given set of capabilities, the UE could later re-use a manufacturer-specific ID in a PLMN after being provided a PLMN-assigned ID for this set is in this PLMN is under discussion in SA2.

 A6.2: Network-initiated: no remapping is expected in normal circumstances (see A5).
 SA2 also agreed to prevent OAM remapping.
+However, the UE shall use the latest PLMN-assigned ID provided by the network for a given set of radio capabilities.

 Regarding keeping the mapping between UE capability IDs and radio capability sets unchanged once it is configured: